Social media marketing is constantly changing, which has allowed influencer marketing to be become a key advertising method.

 - Micro-Influencers have less followers around a few thousand and are the influencers of the future as there following is still growing.

-- Nano-Influencers coincidentally have even less followers, however they tend to operate in a specialized niche.
+- Nano-Influencers coincidentally have even less followers, however they tend to operate in a specialised niche.

 Influencer Marketing for Business